-Day Time Activity and Description 1 Learners will design their own country and all its features.
+Day Time Activity and Description 1 45 minutes Learners will design their own country and all its features.
+The country features will include a defined territory (an area within borders), a national dress, a national dish, a national flag, a national animal).
+The learner will have to design a citizenship test to be used to provide citizenship to his/her imagined country.
 They can imagine anything they want, but it all has to make logical sense.
-Learners will work towards designing a study book and a question paper as an immigration test for someone trying to become a citizen of their imagined country 45 minutes Page 1 of the study booklet: Learners will start by drawing a full geographical representation map of their country by answering some of the key questions.
+Learners will work towards designing a study book about their imagined country and a question paper as an citizenship test for someone trying to become a citizen of their imagined country Page 1 of the study booklet: Learners will start by drawing a full geographical representation map of their country by answering some of the key questions.
 Learners need to keep in mind that these choices will determine the food, clothing and culture of their country.
 Where on Earth is your country located?
 Which of the 7 continents (North America, South America, Africa, Asia, Europe, Australia and Antarctica) is it in?
 Is it in the southern or northern hemisphere?
 Is it close to the Equator (the line that equally divides the globe into two hemispheres and is at 0 degree latitude) or either of the North or South Pole?
-NORTHERN HEMISPHERE Is it an island e.g. New Zealand, landlocked (other landmasses on either side) e.g. Afghanistan Island example:
+NORTHERN HEMISPHERE SOUTHERN HEMISPHERE - Is it an island e.g. New Zealand, landlocked (other landmasses on either side) e.g. Afghanistan Island example: